U.S.A.

 They started to become reality so fearing his death he tries to elude it.

-Supporting actor Milton Haynes is very impressive with his role as a strange and eccentric old man which makes you wonder why he is involved in the picture.
+Supporting actor Milton Haynes (Old Man) is very impressive with his role as a strange and eccentric type n which makes you wonder why he is involved in the picture.
+Has a good mysterious personality as well as showing a perfect wisdom as to what he's talking about.
+Was clear with his words too.
+Plus does a good job acting deadly at the end of his role.

 There are many sex scenes involving David Runco, moan/scream queen Tina Krause (Who also has a full nude body shot in a few scenes) and Eileen Daly as all of them perform nude.